alvishprasla11/BirdVision/readme.md

 ## 🐝 Contributing

-AFTER 20TH FEB 2O25 ONLY We welcome contributions!
-If you'd like to improve Bird Vision, feel free to fork the repo, make changes, and submit a pull request.
+We welcome contributions!
+If you'd like to improve Bird Vision, please fork the repo, make changes, and submit a pull request.

 ---

 ## 🌟 License

-AFTER 20TH FEB 2025 this project will be open-source and will be available under the **MIT License** for now its under **AGPL-3.0 License**.
+This project will be open-source and will soon be available under the **MIT License**.
+For now, it's under **AGPL-3.0 License**.

 ---